Wyoming Upcoming Oil and Gas Lease Sales

 • Areas managed for historic trails

-• Under Alternative 3, Portions of 63 parcels are in areas identified as having a low potential for development in BLM Reasonably Foreseeable Development Potential documents.
+• Low potential for development: portions of 63 parcels are in areas identified as having a low potential for development in BLM Reasonably Foreseeable Development Potential documents.
+3 of the parcels in low potential areas are also more than 5 miles from producing wells (parcels WYWY106746081, WYWY106746118, and WYWY106746119).

 • Human powered recreation footprint according to data from Outdoor Alliance